Assembly speakers should take impartial decisions on defections in time-bound manner: Om Birla

 Underlining that the speaker's role should be "neutral", he said, "Speaker's post assumes tremendous respect and dignity.
 His decisions should be neutral and decisive."
 Without mentioning the apex court's observation in case of Karnataka MLAs, Birla said, "If the judiciary starts questioning the decisions (of the speaker) and start commenting on it than it is a matter of concern for us."

-Birla said presiding officers were of the view to draft more stringent rules for code of conduct of the members.
+Birla said presiding officers were of the view to draft more stringent rules on code of conduct of the members.
+During deliberations on 10th schedule of the Constitution, speakers of the legislative assembly suggested that the power of disqualification should be with the Election Commission, sources said.

+Some suggested that since the members are elected in the name of the party, they should tender their resignations to the party president and from there it should be submitted to the presiding officer, they said.
+According to the sources, a speaker of one of the assemblies suggested that members who defect should be barred from becoming a minister.
+SNE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)